 How To Do It Better: Hybrid spaces.
 Offer a mix of spaces, including soundproofed private workspaces and open, collaborative picnic-table style spaces.

 It’s a recipe for disaster to ask people to sit still and focus for eight hours without providing a nearby spot for eating and drinking.
 If the kitchen is dirty or too far way, people just won’t use it.
 This leads to dehydrated and hangry employees, stuck with stiff limbs after not getting up all day.
 And when employees get stressed and sick, they do bad work or miss work altogether.

-> How To Do It Better: Google solved this very efficiently with their micro-kitchens strategy.
+How To Do It Better: Google solved this very efficiently with its micro-kitchens strategy.
 They provide clean, minimalist eating and drinking spots scattered throughout the office.
 Be sure to take nutrition into account when designing office furnishing.
-A simple placement of a fruit bowl and water cooler can encourage people to get up more frequently, and take a sip of water or an apple when they pass by.
+A simple placement of a fruit bowl and water cooler can encourage people to get up more frequently and take a sip of water or an apple when they pass by.

 3. No Natural Light & No Air Flow